Hill Publishing Group | contact@hillpublisher.com

 Study on the Indicators of Heavy Metals Content in Hard Clam (Bivalvia) Common in Myeik Estuarine Areas

-How to cite this paper: Aye, U. A. A. & Han, N. M. (2018) Study on the Indi-cators of Heavy Metals Content in Hard Clam (Bivalvia) Common in Myeik Estuarine Areas.
-The Journal of the Science of Food and Agriculture, 2(3), 65-70.
+How to cite this paper: U Aung Aung Aye, Nang Mya Han.
+(2018).
+Study on the Indicators of Heavy Metals Content in Hard Clam (Bivalvia) Common in Myeik Estuarine Areas.
+International Journal of Food Science and Agriculture, 2(3), 65-70.